Giancarlo Stanton Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Mariners pitching staff ranks eighth in the league.

-- The Mariners' 3.89 team ERA ranks eighth across all MLB pitching staffs.
+- The Mariners have a 3.89 team ERA that ranks ninth among all league pitching staffs.

-- The Mariners give up the first-fewest home runs in baseball (66 total, 0.9 per game).
+- Mariners pitchers combine to allow 67 home runs (0.9 per game), the least in the league.

+- Castillo (4-5) gets the starting nod for the Mariners in his 15th start of the season.
+He's put together a 2.73 ERA in 82 1/3 innings pitched, with 98 strikeouts.

-- The righty's most recent appearance was on Wednesday against the Miami Marlins, when he threw six innings, surrendering no earned runs while giving up three hits.
+- The right-hander's most recent appearance came on Thursday against the Miami Marlins, when he threw 5 2/3 innings, surrendering two earned runs while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.